vicramon/ember-tutorial/chapters/ember-view.md

 As I mentioned in the Ember Controller chapter, template actions always go straight to the controller.
 However, UI interactions like click, doubleClick, and mouseEnter are handled on the view.

-Just define a function with the event name and it will get called when it occurrs:
+Just define a function with the event name and it will get called when it occurs:

 ```coffee
 App.UserView = Ember.View.extend